What is the pupil premium?

 How the Pupil Premium money is spent is monitored closely to guarantee that it is spent in the most effective areas.

-Please see the expenditure links below to see how we have spent our pupil premium allocation in the last couple of years to support pupils are Oak Farm Junior School.
-The 2016 - 2017 expenditure plan can be found below.
-This is a working document and may be changed to reflect our new partnership with Achievement for All.
+Please see the expenditure links below to see how we have spent our pupil premium allocation in the last couple of years to support our pupils at Oak Farm Junior School.
+The 2017 - 2018 expenditure plan can be found below.
+In the academic year 2017/18 we predict that we will receive £87,996 for our pupil premium grant.

 - All staff at Oak Farm ensure that teaching and learning opportunities meet the needs of all of the pupils.

 - We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 - In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.

 - Pupil Premium funding will be allocated following a needs analysis which will identify the needs of the individuals.

 The range of provision the school may consider includes: